What is a Rare Earth Magnet?

 What are the Different Types Of Rare Earth Magnets?

 There are two types of rare earth magnets, Neodymium and Samarium-Cobalt.
 Their shapes can include arc, block, cube, cylinder, disc, rod, sphere and many more.
 You can browse through our current shapes and sizes to find the right magnet for your application.
 If you need a custom design, we can work with you to create unique specifications for all shapes and sizes.
-Contact Magnetic Hold to find out how we can help provide you rare earth magnets.
+Contact Magnetic Hold, an industrial rare earth magnet manufacturer, to find out how we can help provide you custom rare earth magnets.

 What are some of the main differences between Neodymium magnets and Samarium-Cobalt magnets?